 Irritable bowel syndrome is considered a functional GI disorder, meaning it disrupts bowel function without damaging the GI tract.
-It affects approximately 10% to 15% of adults in the United States, impacts women more often than men, and is one of the most frequently diagnosed GI conditions.
+It affects approximately 10% to 15% of adults in the United States, affects women more often than men, and is one of the most frequently diagnosed GI conditions.
+(Source)

 Symptoms of IBS

 Signs and symptoms of IBS vary in severity but may include:

 - being unable to have a bowel movement despite feeling the need

 Differences Between IBD and IBS

 There are several key differences between IBD and IBS:

 - IBD is classified as a disease, and IBS is classified as a syndrome, or group of symptoms.